 Stereo sound contains two channels and has the capacity to convey the relative location of sound sources, which makes it best for recording music; mono sound has only one channel and produces sound without differentiating left and right channels.
 Stereo is the generally preferred number of channels, however, some mobile devices record sound only in mono mode.
+5.1 surround sound comprises six audio channels.
+It is one of the most popular to be used in home theater systems.

-Opening projects
+Saving projects Opening projects